 Lack of vacations is related to an overload of work and no one to cover them.
 They dread the return so much that it's a pseudo-vacation where they are still available when they leave.
 This does not count as a vacation!
 Require vacations.Thrive Global even shuts off email for people away.

-You could also give an additional stipend for their holiday if they take it.
-Have company shutdowns to prevent email overload upon return for everyone.
+You could also give them an additional stipend for their holiday if they take it.
+Upon everyone's return, have company shutdowns to prevent email overload.

 Only 35% of companies currently require breaks throughout the day.
-Encourage these, give them a name, and ask people to support them.
+Encourage these, name them, and ask people to support them.
 Encourage screen-free lunches, and stop hosting meetings back to back.

 Don't require to be available all day, even during work hours, on Teams or Chat.
 Send out regular reminders that this is not expected.
 Schedule your own messages to go out during that person's work hours or company standard hours, so it doesn't steal someone's morning or evening.